 Image via New York Public Library/Wikipedia

 The beginnings of 13th Avenue followed a law enacted by New York State to establish a permanent street along the Hudson River.
 The legislation actually granted developers the ability to purchase–get this–underwater lots.
 (New York’s crazy real estate stories date back to the 1800s, apparently!)
 Developers could then use trash and landfill to expand mainland Manhattan into the water through the construction of piers and docks.
 The result?
 Private investors went wild buying and selling lots to expand Manhattan into its surrounding waters.

-Such haphazard development was curbed in 1874, when the city paved the avenue with Belgian block.
+Such haphazard development was curbed in 1874 when the city paved the avenue with Belgian block.
 Lumber yards, saloons, and dumps popped up in response.
-An 1886 story in the New York Times discovered Italian immigrants and lumberman frequenting the area, following a “winding foot path showing the course pedestrians take to dodge the deeper mud holes.”
+An 1886 story in the New York Times discovered Italian immigrants and lumbermen frequenting the area, following a “winding footpath showing the course pedestrians take to dodge the deeper mud holes.”

-But once the sun set, the Times described the stretch as seedy and unsafe, avoided by the police.
-13th Avenue became a known hangout for hoodlums, and the bars in the area became notorious for brawls, cockfights and fires.
+But after sunset, the Times described the stretch as seedy and unsafe, avoided by the police.
+13th Avenue became a known hangout for hoodlums, and the bars in the area became notorious for brawls, cockfights, and fires.